healthchecks/healthchecks/templates/docs/measuring_script_run_time.md

 # "/start" kicks off a timer: if the job takes longer than
-# the configured grace time, the check will be marked as "down"
+# the configured grace time, SITE_NAME will mark it as "down"
 try:
     requests.get(URL + "/start", timeout=5)
 except requests.exceptions.RequestException: